 Rocks that have been transported by glaciers are called erratics because they have landed somewhere far from their natural homes.

-The term erratic is typically applied to large, irregularly shaped boulders, which, upon close inspection, are unlike any of the other rocks in the area.
-They often contain veins of minerals and other unusual surprises such as fossils.
+The term erratic is typically applied to large, irregularly shaped boulders that, upon close inspection, are unlike any of the other rocks in the area.
+They often contain veins of minerals and other unusual surprises, such as fossils.

 “Yeah, erratics are pretty cool,” agrees David Williams, urban geologist and author of “The Seattle Street-Smart Naturalist and Stories in Stone.”
 “They reveal the power of ice, not only to sculpt the land, but also to act as giant trucks moving huge rocks, tens or hundreds of miles.
 I think it's something every kid can relate to.”

-Like climbing trees, scrambling atop big rocks is one of those genuine childhood pleasures that these days, in our nature deficiency, we have to schedule into the family program.
+Like climbing trees, scrambling atop big rocks is one of those genuine childhood pleasures that these days, with our nature deficiency, we have to schedule into the family program.

 It’s okay to encourage kids to climb rocks!
 And it’s cool for grown-ups to climb rocks, too.
-For a quick afternoon pick-me-up, there’s nothing like scaling a boulder to elevate energy and make you want to woot with joy.
+For a quick afternoon pick-me-up in any season, there’s nothing like scaling a boulder to elevate energy and make you want to woot! with joy.

 Climbing tips: Use your best judgment.
 Some erratics are more scramble-friendly than others.
 Some are just too big to climb safely without proper climbing equipment; others are in balance with a fragile ecology, so be mindful of their lichen, moss and ferns.
-Some have signs prohibiting climbing.
+Some have been posted with signs prohibiting climbing.